pikelang/tutorial/browser/index.md

 1. We create a **variable** with the name `url`.
    This is called to **define** a variable.
-   The variable has the type `string`, which means that we an use it to store strings in.
+   The variable has the type `string`, which means that we use it to store strings in.
    A string is a sequence of characters.

 2. `Stdio.stdin->gets()` is used to let the user